 Internal communications are about more than sharing financial reports and staff birthdays.
 The McKinsey Global Institute highlights that productivity can increase by 20 to 25% in companies where employees are connected.
 Your internal comms have the potential to not only engage your employees but improve their output.

 For those businesses with a global workforce, it’s arguably even more important to keep your employees connected.
 With your team spread across the globe, your internal comms are the thread pulling them together, making them feel seen, in the know and part of the organisation.
+To read some examples of internal communications that are useful for global businesses, read our guide.

 The reverse of this is true for bad quality comms – and the risk of this is much higher in those that need to be translated for a multilingual team.
 High-quality translations go unnoticed, but poor quality sticks out like a sore thumb and can have many knock-on effects.
 Sub-par communications run the risk of being ignored or worse damaging the company’s reputation with its workforce.